chmarz/API-guidelines/Guidelines2.md

 Vera Sotnikava (EPAM)                       |

 <div style="font-size:150%">
-Document editors: Leah Tucker {Your APIs},
+Document editors: Leah Tucker {Your APIs}
 </div>

 # BCD Travel REST API Guidelines

-# General guidelines for RESTful URLs
+## General guidelines for RESTful URLs
 - A URL identifies a resource.
 - URLs should include nouns, not verbs.
 - Use plural nouns only for consistency (no singular nouns).